ezartech/ezar-ionic/README.md

 # ezar-ionic example application
-Example single page Ionic app using the ezAR vidoeOverlay plugin to view camera preview on background.
+Example single page Ionic 1 app using the ezAR vidoeOverlay plugin to view camera preview on background.
+Note: this is project uses Ionic 1, not Ionic 2.

 ![screenshot](screenshot1.jpg)